-Copy the Certificate Signing Request and provide it to your Certificate Authority.
-They in turn will then sign the Certificate which you should paste into the Signed Key field of the form and upload.

-Once the signed key is uploaded you will need to restart Pound-SSL
+You can now copy the Certificate Signing Request (CSR) from the top pane and provide it to your Certificate Authority.
+They in turn will then sign the Certificate which you should paste into the second pane of the form and then click Upload Signed Certificate.
+Once the signed key is uploaded you will need to restart Pound-SSL (Maintenance > Restart Pound-SSL).

-Maintenance > Services > Restart Pound-SSL